 Improving instance stability with rate limiting

 When automated integrations or scripts send requests to Confluence in huge bursts, it can affect Confluence’s stability, leading to drops in performance or even downtime.
-With rate limiting, you can control how many external REST API requests automations and users can make and how often they can make them, making sure that your Confluence instance remains stable.
+With rate limiting, you can control how many external REST API requests that automations and users can make and how often they can make them, making sure that your Confluence instance remains stable.

 Rate limiting is available for Confluence Data Center.